 We're thinking this creative project for our wider community might become an annual Christmas tradition - please email me if you would like to pursue a similar project!
 I would love to explore more creative ideas for community and encourage 'the art of living' to my kids.
 Hope to hear your thoughts and suggestions in the comments section.

 Author Elizabeth Gilbert once said, 'A creative life is an amplified life.
 It's a bigger life, a happier life, an expanded life and a hell of a lot more interesting life.'

-Kids who often practice creative pursuits in life (such as writing, singing, crafting, painting and dancing) are generally more thoughtful, reflective, better in problem solving, challenge the norm and build greater confidence.
+Kids who often practice creative pursuits in life (such as writing, singing, crafting, painting and dancing) generally feel more empowered because they are more thoughtful, reflective, happier, interesting, better in problem solving, challenge the norm and build greater confidence.

 Other benefits to raising creative kids include:

 Encourage your kids to be creative, to use their imagination, and then praise them when they do.
 Build their confidence to present their creative point of view, their thoughts, and their feelings.
-In this way, you are not only empowering them and powering their brain, but you are also helping them to hold onto childhood just a little longer :)
+In this way, you are not only empowering them and powering their brain, but you are also helping them to expand their childhood and hold onto it - just a little longer.

 Do you think creativity can help your kids in some life skills?
 I would love to hear from you in the comments below!

 When kids engage in creative pursuits in life (such as art, craft, writing or dancing) they are better at self-expression and have higher emotional intelligence.
 This is because they have a safe and welcoming (creative) space to explore and understand their emotions.
 Read more about how Creativity can Empower your Kids here.